Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 Disclaimer:

-Please be aware that this information is based on general trends in babies, and it is not medical advice.
-Your doctor should be your first source of information and advice when considering any changes to your child’s formula and when choosing your child’s formula.
+Please be aware that this information is based on general trends in women, and it is not medical advice.
+Your doctor should be your first source of information and advice when considering how to dry up milk supply.
 Always consult your pediatrician before making any decisions about your child’s diet or if you notice any changes in your child.

 Breastfeeding is the best nutrition for your baby because breast milk provides your child with all the essential nutrients they need for growth and development.
 Please consult your pediatrician if your child requires supplemental feeding.